Counting graphic sequences via integrated random walks: Proof of main result

 \begin{lemma} A uniformly random sequence $n-1\ge d_1\ge\dotsb\ge d_n\ge 0$ which satisfies the dominating condition \eqref{eq:DC}, has probability $1/2+o(1)$ of being a graphic sequence \textup(equivalently, of having $\sum_{i=1}^nd_i$ even\textup). \end{lemma}

 The remainder of this section is structured as follows.
-In Section~\ref{subsec:firstasymptotics}, we show that $G(n)=\Theta(4^nn^{-3/4})$.
-Then, in Section~\ref{subsec:useful} we introduce a lemma (due to Burns \cite{Burns2007TheNO}) on exchangeable random sequences that turns out to be very useful in our proofs.
-Finally, in Section~\ref{subsec:proofoverview}, we use this lemma to prove Proposition \ref{prop:areanonneg}, which states that as $n\to \infty$,
+In Section~\ref{subsec:useful} we introduce a lemma (due to Burns \cite{Burns2007TheNO}) on exchangeable random sequences that turns out to be very useful in our proofs.
+We use the lemma in Section~\ref{subsec:firstasymptotics} to show that $G(n)=\Theta(4^nn^{-3/4})$.
+Finally, in Section~\ref{subsec:proofoverview}, we use the lemma again to prove Proposition \ref{prop:areanonneg}, which states that, for $\lwa$ the area process of a lazy simple symmetric random walk $\lw$, as $n\to \infty$,